napframework/nap/readme.md

 ## Run a Demo

-Open the generated solution in `XCode` or `Visual Studio`, select a build configuration (`Debug`or `Release`) and a demo as target.
+Open the generated solution in `Visual Studio`, select a build configuration (`Debug`or `Release`) and a demo as target.
 Compile and run the demo.
 You can also use the `build` script to compile one or more projects using the command line, for example: `./build.sh helloworld`.

 ---